Unconditional Randomization Tests for Interference: Introduction

+In contrast, this paper adopts the Fisherian perspective, focusing on the detection of causal effects through finite-sample valid, randomization-based tests \citep{dufour2003, lehmann2006, rosenbaum2020design}.
+Recognizing the limitations of classical Fisher Randomization Tests (FRTs) in the presence of interference, recent literature has developed conditional randomization tests (CRTs), which restrict inference to a subset of units and assignments where the null hypothesis is sharp.\footnote{See, for example, \citet{aronow2012}, \citet{athey2018}, \citet{basse2019b}, \citet{Puelz2022}, \citet{Zhang2021}, \citet{basse2024}, and \citet{hoshino2023}.} However, existing CRTs are often tailored to specific interference structures, such as clustered interference \citep{basse2019b, basse2024}, limiting their generalizability.
+Moreover, designing effective conditioning events that are both powerful and feasible is challenging, frequently resulting in substantial power loss \citep{Puelz2022}.
+Implementation of CRTs in settings with general interference can also be computationally intensive.

-As illustrated in previous literature, such as \citet{athey2018} and \citet{basse2019b}, the confidence intervals for certain causal parameters are constructed by inverting tests.
-As noted by \citet{basse2024}, this approach provides finite-sample exact tests with minimal model assumptions compared to model-based approaches.
-Additionally, randomization-based methods can be combined with model-based frameworks, such as the linear-in-means model \citep{Manski1993}, to potentially increase power or extend the framework beyond random experiments while ensuring test validity \citep{ding2021, basse2024, Borusyak2023}.
+This paper builds on these foundations by introducing an alternative approach that applies to a broad class of interference structures, is straightforward to implement, and remains valid even when construction of informative conditioning events is difficult or infeasible.
+Confidence intervals for causal parameters of interest can subsequently be obtained by inverting these tests. \footnote{Randomization-based methods can also be integrated with model-based frameworks, such as the linear-in-means model \citep{Manski1993}, to increase power or extend applicability beyond randomized experiments while preserving test validity \citep{ding2021, basse2024, Borusyak2023}.}

-Second, beyond the network setting, this method extends randomization testing to any partial sharp null hypothesis.
-Since \citet{neyman1935} acknowledged the limitation of FRT for testing only sharp null hypotheses, researchers have developed various strategies for different types of weak nulls.
-For example, \citet{Ding2016}, \citet{Li2016}, and \citet{ding2020} investigate the null hypothesis of no average treatment effect; \citet{caughey2023} validate randomization testing for certain classes of test statistics under bounded nulls; \citet{Zhang2021} construct conditional randomization testing for partial sharp null following the similar idea as \citet{athey2018} and \citet{Puelz2022}, applying this idea in time-staggered adoption designs.
-To my knowledge, PNRT is the first procedure to address partial null hypotheses using unconditional testing.
+Finally, this paper contributes to the literature by extending randomization testing to hypotheses that are not fully sharp.
+While the primary focus is on partially sharp null hypotheses defined via distance measures, the underlying principles of PIRT appear broadly generalizable, potentially extending beyond network contexts.
+Since \citet{neyman1935} highlighted that FRTs are limited to sharp null hypotheses, subsequent work has developed strategies for testing weak or non-sharp nulls \citep{azeem2025}.
+For instance, \citet{Ding2016}, \citet{Li2016}, and \citet{ding2020} investigate randomization tests for the null of no average treatment effect, while \citet{caughey2023} considers bounded null hypotheses. \citet{Zhang2021} introduces CRTs for partially sharp nulls, employing approaches similar to those in \citet{athey2018} and \citet{Puelz2022} for time-staggered adoption designs.
+To the best of my knowledge, PIRT is the first unconditional randomization testing method that accommodates partially sharp null hypotheses, thus broadening the scope of randomization inference in experimental and observational studies.